 The client had been challenged to a fight by two teenagers who lived in the house and who had just joined the Northside Wilmas, at least according to the police.

 Summary: Client, age 15, allegedly shoots gun at people standing on front porch of home in Carson.
 Client charged with assault with a deadly weapon (PC § 245(a)(2)) and shooting at an inhabited building (PC § 246).
-Case resolved in Compton Juvenile Court as a misdemeanor for negligent discharge of a weapon after GSR test results and inconclusive.
+Case resolved in Compton Juvenile Court as a misdemeanor for negligent discharge of a weapon after GSR test results were inconclusive.

 Standing on the porch were four people.
 The “uncle” stated to the four people on the porch, “[W]e need to fix this.”
 One of the four people on the porch, the mom to two juveniles ages 13 and 14, replied “yes we do.”
 Our client then allegedly pulled out a pistol and, holding it in his hands, pointed it at the four people on the porch.